Welcome back to this series on architecting applications and systems with scaling in mind.

 Note that all the application instances across the clusters are the same monolithic app code just with some infrastructure and config tweaks to isolate them.

-We have effectively shifted our computationally expensive reporting operations to it’s own cluster, with it’s own (read-only) DB instance, allowing us to scale a small portion of our app functionality, just like a “Microservice” but without the complication of breaking up our code!
+We have effectively shifted our computationally expensive reporting operations to its own cluster, with its own (read-only) database instance, allowing us to scale a small portion of our app functionality, just like a “microservice” but without the complication of breaking up our code!

 This Improves:

-- Scaling the app when we have some resource or DB bound operations that would otherwise clog up the application request queue.
+- Scaling the app when we have some resource or database bound operations that would otherwise clog up the application request queue.

 - Avoids code rewrite / rework.